moshohel/freelance-time-tracker/README.md

 ---

-### 📥 1.
-Clone the Repository
+### 📥 Clone the Repository

-Clone the repository
+1. Clone the repository

     git clone https://github.com/moshohel/freelance-time-tracker.git

-Switch to the repo folder
+2. Switch to the repo folder

     cd freelance-time-tracker

-📦 2.
-Install Dependencies
+📦 Install Dependencies

-Install all the dependencies using composer
+3. Install all the dependencies using composer

     composer install

-Copy the example env file and make the required configuration changes in the .env file
+4. Copy the example env file and make the required configuration changes in the .env file

     cp .env.example .env

-Generate a new application key
+5. Generate a new application key

     php artisan key:generate

-Edit your .env and update
+6. Edit your .env and update

     DB_CONNECTION=mysql
     DB_HOST=127.0.0.1